terminus/linux/Documentation/virt/kvm/api.rst

 This capability governs the KVM_S390_PV_COMMAND ioctl and the KVM_MP_STATE_LOAD MP_STATE.
 KVM_SET_MP_STATE can fail for protected guests when the state change is invalid.

+8.24 KVM_CAP_CALLBACK

+Architectures: x86_64

+This capability indicates that the ioctl KVM_CALLBACK is available.